joshzhaa/melon-chess-simulator/README.md

 A Trait is global for each Piece's id

 # Dependencies
-1. clang, cland, clang-format, clang-tidy
+1. clang (dev: clangd, clang-format, clang-tidy)
 2. CMake
-3. GoogleTest
+3. nlohmann/json
-4. nlohmann/json
+4. GoogleTest